fbpx

 Today, organizations across Central Missouri offer apprenticeship opportunities to help ensure they have access to the skilled workers they need to succeed in tomorrow’s economy.
 Missouri Apprentice Connect makes it easier than ever to find the apprentices you need.

-App seekers
+App Seekers

 An apprenticeship is your bridge between school and a profitable career—or a great pathway if you are seeking a career change.